matsov/TAGMOS/README.md

 time.
 The example data are synthetic and carry no biological meaning: they are there so that every script can be run and inspected without any private input.

-## The three stages, and where the boundary is

-The pipeline has three stages.
-The first and the third are here in full.
-The second is not, and it is the one thing worth reading before anything else.

 ### 1 · Public profiles to enzyme coordinates

 `ec_matrix/build_ec_matrix.py`